pingcap/tidb-dev-guide/src/understand-tidb/optimistic-transaction.md

 # Optimistic Transaction

 Under the optimistic transaction model, modification conflicts are regarded as part of the transaction commit.
-TiDB cluster uses the pessimistic transaction model by default before version 3.0.8, uses pessimistic transaction model after version 3.0.8.
-System variable tidb_txn_mode controls TiDB uses optimistic transaction mode or pessimistic transaction mode.
+TiDB cluster uses the optimistic transaction model by default before version 3.0.8, uses pessimistic transaction model after version 3.0.8.
+System variable `tidb_txn_mode` controls TiDB uses optimistic transaction mode or pessimistic transaction mode.

 This document talks about the implementation of optimistic transaction in TiDB.
 It is recommended that you have learned about the [principles of optimistic transaction](https://docs.pingcap.com/tidb/stable/optimistic-transaction).